- Office of Governor Charlie Baker and Lt. Governor Karyn Polito

 Preparing for a Changing Climate

-- $12 million for repair of Inland Dams and Seawalls
+- $12 million for the repair of Inland Dams and Seawalls

 - $11 million for grants to cities and towns to help plan for climate change resiliency and implement priority projects through the Municipal Vulnerability Preparedness (MVP) program